 Fellows present conferences to radiology residents related to their area of training.
 Teaching responsibility includes reviewing studies with the resident assigned to the service, reviewing procedure cases and participation in resident conference.
 Conference attendance includes, but is not limited to liver transplant conference, neuroendocrine tumor board, multidisciplinary breast conferences and Cancer Center tumor board.

-Weekday coverage is Monday through Thursday from 6pm to 8pm.
+Weekday coverage of the reading room is Monday through Thursday from 6 pm to 9 pm.
 Weekends consist of Saturdays from 8am to 6pm.
-Holiday coverage is from 8am to 6pm.
+Weekday and holiday hours are 12 pm to 8 pm.
 Four fellows participate in alternating call.
-Fridays are covered by an attending.
-There is always an attending on-site.
+Fridays are usually covered by an attending.

 Moonlighting opportunities are available weekly.
 Moonlighting must be approved in writing by the program director and may be withdrawn for any reason.